 Information for parents and carers about the use of lactulose for constipation in children.

-Laxatives are medications that help the body to get rid of poo.
-They are a standard and essential part of the treatment of constipation and can help speed up improvement better than dietary changes alone.
+Laxatives are medicines that help the body to get rid of poo.
+They are an essential part of the treatment of long-lasting constipation and soiling.

-There are 2 main ways in which laxatives for childhood constipation work:
+There are 3 ways laxatives for childhood constipation work:

-- some soften the hard poo and make it easier to pass (poo softeners)
+- some soften the hard poo and make it easier to do (poo softeners)